Studies, Publications & Presentations

 - Analysis of Impediments to Fair Housing (2015)

-Each year, New Hampshire Housing conducts a statewide survey of nearly 31,000 rental units in order to monitor rental costs, provide information to housing data users, and to support New Hampshire Housing's program administration.
+Each year, New Hampshire Housing conducts a statewide survey to monitor market rate rental housing costs and provide housing data to the general public and organizations that administer housing programs.

-New Hampshire Housing commissioned a study on the state’s future housing needs and preferences, performed by the New Hampshire Center for Public Policy Studies and Applied Economic Research.
-The purpose of the study was to gauge the amount and type of housing that needs to be generated over the next ten years, as well as identify the impacts demographic and market trends are having on the types of housing that Granite State residents want.
+New Hampshire Housing commissioned a study on the state’s future housing needs and preferences.
+Conducted by the New Hampshire Center for Public Policy Studies and Applied Economic Research, the study gauged the amount and type of housing needed over the next 10 years, as well as identified the impact demographic and market trends are having on housing in the Granite State.

-The study is made up of three parts: The first focuses on perceptions and preferences about housing; the second on housing the growing senior population; and the third on the future of housing in New Hampshire.
+The study is made up of three parts: (1) housing perceptions and preferences; (2) housing options for the state's growing senior population; and (3) the future of housing in New Hampshire.